ArcticMC/Scenarios/descriptions.md

 ### No Shoes No Shirt No Service (L)
 > The only armor you can see on other players are their chestplates and boots.

+### NoClean (L)
+> When you kill a player, you have 20 seconds of PvP protection.
+If you attack a player and you have the PvP protection on, then you will lose that protection.

+### OP Lootcrates (L)
+> Every 15 mins, all players will recieve Overpowered items.
+There are 3 tiers in this scenario.
+The ender chest is the best, Trapped chest is the second best, and the normal chest being the third best.

 ### Ore Jackpot (L)
 > Every 10 minutes, a random ore will be selected between coal, iron, redstone, or lapis.
 If you believe you have the most of that ore, you can bet either 1 diamond or 5 gold ingots.
 You are allowed to bet multiple times.
 If you are the player who has the most of that certain ore, you will win the pot of diamonds or gold of whatever players bet.

-### OP Lootcrates (L)
-> Every 15 mins, all players will recieve Overpowered items.
-There are 3 tiers in this scenario.
-The ender chest is the best, Trapped chest is the second best, and the normal chest being the third best.

 ### Overcook (H)
 > After the furnace smelts 1 item, the furnace will explode and give you the items, smelted, that were put in the furnace.
 WARNING: The explosion from the furnace can kill you!

-### Parannoying (L)
-> Whenever a player does any certain action, it will be announced in chat and the coordinates of where it happened.
-There are 50 certain actions that a player can do to trigger their coordinates being announced

 ### Parafusion (L)
 > When a player mines gold, or diamonds, crafts an enchant table, anvil, golden apples or heads, or brewing stand, eats a golden apple or golden head. or dies, then coordinates will be broadcasted with the names being "???".
 Health on tab will be disabled.
 Along with the /h command

 ### Paranoia (L)
 > Whenever a player mines gold or diamonds, crafts an enchantment table or anvil, crafts or eats a Golden Apple or Golden Head, or when a player gets killed, their coords are broadcasted in the chat.
 Health on tab and the /h commands are disabled for this game

+### Parannoying (L)
+> Whenever a player does any certain action, it will be announced in chat and the coordinates of where it happened.
+There are 50 certain actions that a player can do to trigger their coordinates being announced.

 ### Parassassins (H)
 > A combination of the gamemodes "Parafusion" and "Assassins".
 All players in the game will receive a 'target' at PvP, and instead of a compass pointing to their location, they will have parafusion coordinates to the target.
 If your target dies, you will be assigned a new one.
 Unlike assassins, any kill in the game will still drop their items.